Ahman Green

-Ahman Rashad Green (/ɑːˈmɑːn/; born February 16, 1977) is an American former football running back who played 12 seasons in the National Football League (NFL).
-Green played college football for the Nebraska Cornhuskers and was drafted by the Seattle Seahawks in the 3rd round of the 1998 NFL Draft, playing there for two seasons before being traded to the Green Bay Packers, with whom he played for eight of the next ten seasons.
+Ahman Rashad Green (/ɑːˈmɑːn/; born February 16, 1977) is an American former professional football running back who played 12 seasons in the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers, earning second-team All-American honors in 1997.
+Green was selected by the Seattle Seahawks in the third round of the 1998 NFL draft, playing there for two seasons before being traded to the Green Bay Packers, with whom he played for eight of the next ten seasons.
 Green also played for the Houston Texans, and was a four-time Pro Bowl selection with the Packers, where he holds the franchise record for rushing yards.
-He was the head esports coach at Lakeland University until the end of the 2022.
+He was the head esports coach at Lakeland University until the end of 2022.

-Early years
+Early life

 Green was born in Omaha, Nebraska, and attended Omaha North before transferring to Omaha Central for high school.
 He was a high school All-American selection and state 'Player of the Year' as a senior.

 In addition to football, he also ran track and field.
 He currently holds the 10th fastest 100 meter dash ever in the state of Nebraska, at 10.61 seconds.

 Green also competed in powerlifting in high school, placing 2nd in the ADFPA High School National Powerlifting Championships in Des Moines, Iowa.

 College career

-Green was a standout running back and three-year starter for the University of Nebraska Cornhuskers.
-He was an integral component and key contributor on two national championship squads.
+Green was a standout running back and three-year starter at the University of Nebraska–Lincoln.
+He was an integral component and key contributor on two national championship squads for the Cornhuskers.